Thru-Hiking the Cohos Trail

-The Cohos Trail is 170-miles long (or more depending various side spurs), that runs from Harts Location at Notchland in southern Crawford Notch to the Canadian border at Fourth Connecticut Lake high on Prospect Hill.
+The Cohos Trail is 170-miles long (or more depending on various side spurs) and runs from Harts Location at Notchland in southern Crawford Notch to the Canadian border at Fourth Connecticut Lake high on Prospect Hill.

 It encompasses nearly 40 peaks including the tallest in the Northeast, passes through three major river watersheds, reaches New Hampshire’s highest cliffs, saddles up to numerous waterfalls and major wildlife bogs and marshes, and drifts through a million acres of forest.

 Hikers have completed the trail in as little as nine days.
 Some take two weeks.
-Most do not complete the trail all at once, but walk it in stages or sections.
+Most do not complete the trail all at once in a thru-hike but walk it in sections.